VR-25/acc/README.md

 // resume_temp (rt) # Default: 45

 // Those two work together and are NOT tied to the cooldown cycle.
-// At max_temp, charging is paused and it only resumes at resume_temp
+// At max_temp, charging is paused.
-// max_temp_pause is still supported for legacy frontends, but it's actually just a resume_temp alias.
+// Charging resumes at resume_temp, as long as other conditions (e.g., resume_capacity) are also met.

 // off_mid (om) # Default: true